Carloschacon2701/serverless-data-lake/README.md

 # Serverless Data Lake

-A serverless AWS data pipeline for ingesting, cataloging, and processing data using AWS Glue, Lambda, EventBridge, and S3.
-This infrastructure automatically processes raw data files uploaded to S3, catalogs them in the AWS Glue Data Catalog, transforms them using a Glue ETL job, and sends email notifications upon completion.
+A serverless AWS data pipeline for ingesting, cataloging, and processing data using AWS Glue, Lambda, EventBridge, S3, and Athena.
+This infrastructure automatically processes raw data files uploaded to S3, catalogs them in the AWS Glue Data Catalog, transforms them using a Glue ETL job, and makes the processed data queryable via Athena.
+Email notifications are sent upon completion.

 ## Architecture Overview